Honor Grenville, Viscountess Lisle: In Calais

 Honor was one of the ladies who attended Anne Boleyn when she travelled to Calais with Henry VIII in 1532.
 She moved permanently to Calais with her second husband in 1533 when he was appointed Lord Deputy of Calais.
 They lived together at the Staple Inn in Calais until 1540, during which time she succeeded in forwarding her children's careers, much assisted by her husband's agent in England John Husee.
+For a New Year's Day gift in 1535, Anne Boleyn sent her a gold "pair of beads", a rosary, which she had worn herself.

 Her husband was arrested in 1540 whilst on recall to England, for alleged involvement in a plot to betray Calais, Henry VIII's cherished personal possession, to the French, and was imprisoned in the Tower of London.
 Although no evidence was ultimately found to implicate him and in 1542 he was due for release and pardon, he died in the Tower "at the sudden rapture", having heard the good news but before regaining his freedom.
 During this time Honor had been under house arrest in Calais with her daughters Mary and Philippa.
 The contemporary chronicler Elis Gruffydd described the event of 20 May 1540 thus:

 That afternoon in the twilight Lord Sussex and the Council went to the Staple Inn where Lady Lisle kept house.
 She, after the Council had conversed a little with her, was put in prison in a room of the palace and the girls were taken from her and put in prison in various places throughout the town.

 Lady Lisle was then taken on 1 June 1540 to the house of Francis Hall a Spear of Calais, where she remained under house arrest for two years.
 The Lisle household was broken up on 2 June and the Treasurer of Calais took possession of all the treasure and clothes of Lord and Lady Lisle in the King's name.
 It was at this time and place that the surviving Lisle Papers (see below) were seized by the state.
 The contents of the Staple Inn were minutely catalogued on their removal, with headings for gilt plate, plate parcel gilt, white plate, gold, jewels, and with goods (i.e. furnishings) listed for every room in the house.